shubhamk0027/My-First-Game-In-Unity/README.md

 # Introduction
 This a simple 2D Snake game created using Unity3D.
 I am sorry for giving it a silly name -"Snake Game".
 I want to keep this project as it is as it was a big milestone for me.
-But I am sure you will enjoy playing it while listening to the Pacman music and its attractive arts.
+But I am sure you will enjoy playing it with the Pacman music as its background song and attractive arts.

 # Inspiration
 I created my first snake game in c++ when I was in my secondary school.
 But that used the old discontinued Borland turbo c++.
 It was a console application and that too without any graphics.
 When I came to know about the Unity game engine, just after doing a  simple Roll-a-Ball @ https://unity3d.com/learn/tutorials/s/roll-ball-tutorial, I was able to create this game.
 Thanks to stackoverflow, unity docs and its outstanding tutorials and my determination that helped me completing this game in just 4 days!